-Preeclampsia is a multi-system syndrome that is primarily defined by the development of newonset hypertension, persistent systolic blood pressure [SBP] of 140 millimeters of mercury [mm Hg] or higher, or diastolic blood pressure [DBP] of 90 mm Hg or higher after 20 weeks of gestation in a woman with previously normal blood pressure.
-Although preeclampsia is usually accompanied by new-onset proteinuria, the American Congress of Obstetrics and Gynecology (ACOG) recently revised the diagnostic criteria for preeclampsia so that the presence of proteinuria for diagnosis was no longer required, noting that elevated blood pressure accompanied by other signs and symptoms is sufficient for diagnosis.
+Preeclampsia is a multisystem syndrome that is primarily defined by the development of newonset hypertension, persistent systolic blood pressure [SBP] of 140 mm Hg or higher, or diastolic blood pressure [DBP] of 90 mm Hg or higher after 20 weeks' gestation in a woman with previously normal blood pressure.1 Although preeclampsia is usually accompanied by new-onset proteinuria, the American Congress of Obstetrics and Gynecology (ACOG) recently revised the diagnostic criteria for preeclampsia so that the presence of proteinuria for diagnosis was no longer required, noting that elevated blood pressure accompanied by other signs and symptoms is sufficient for diagnosis.
 These other signs are also included in new terminology proposed by ACOG to identify cases with severe features.
 Those severe features are: very high blood pressure, thrombocytopenia, renal insufficiency, impaired liver function, pulmonary edema, and cerebral or visual symptoms.
-The proportion of women who develop preeclampsia without proteinuria or who have proteinuria without hypertension preceding preeclampsia is unclear - with inconsistent definitions and approaches to measurement, and few studies examining these atypical presentations.^{2,3} Proteinuria levels among women diagnosed with preeclampsia, however, are not found to be consistently associated with adverse outcomes.^{4,5}
+The proportion of women who develop preeclampsia is unclear, with inconsistent definitions and approaches to measurement, and few studies examining these atypical presentations.^{2,3} Proteinuria levels among women diagnosed with preeclampsia, however, are not found to be consistently associated with adverse outcomes.^{4,5}

-Systems for diagnosing and classifying the severity of disease vary across professional societies and organizations, including ACOG, the American Society of Hypertension (ASH), and obstetrics and gynecology professional organizations in the United Kingdom, Canada, New Zealand, and Australia.
+Systems for diagnosing and classifying the severity of disease vary across professional societies and organizations, including ACOG, the American Society of Hypertension, and obstetrics and gynecology professional organizations in the United Kingdom, Canada, New Zealand, and Australia.
 Fetal complications of preeclampsia include intrauterine growth restriction (IUGR) and can occur due to placental perfusion problems.
-Preeclampsia often remains stable until delivery, but sometimes it can rapidly and unpredictably take a more serious turn.
-Severe hypertension, eclampsia, or hemolysis, elevated liver enzymes, and low platelet counts (HELLP syndrome) and organ and systemic complications can lead to maternal or fetal injury and death.
-For this reason, the term 'mild preeclampsia' has been recommended against in the new ACOG diagnostic criteria.
+Preeclampsia often remains stable until delivery but sometimes can rapidly and unpredictably take a more serious turn.
+Severe hypertension, eclampsia, or HELLP syndrome (hemolysis, elevated liver enzymes, and low platelet counts) and organ and systemic complications can lead to maternal or fetal injury and death.^{6,7} For this reason, the term "mild preeclampsia" has been recommended against in the new ACOG diagnostic criteria.